melv-narrow/LaunchForge/README.md

 ## LaunchForge Program

 ### Introduction
-The Startup-Apps program is a Python script designed to manage and execute a list of startup programs defined in a configuration file.
+The LaunchForge program is a Python script designed to manage and execute a list of startup programs defined in a configuration file.
 It provides functionalities to start these programs with specified delays and retry mechanisms.
 The program also includes a health check loop to monitor the status of the executed processes and restart them if necessary.

 ### Features
 - Configurable startup programs with delay and retry settings.